UCI Gravel World Series - Petr Vakoč and Tessa Neefjes sprint to victory at The Gralloch

 Petr Vakoč (Canyon Isadore) and Tessa Neefjes (Liv Racing) on Saturday won the 2025 edition of The Gralloch, taking out tight-run sprints in the heart of the Gatehouse of Fleet to claim the Scottish round of the UCI Gravel World Series.

-In the elite men's race it was four riders racing toward the finish line in Garries Park together, with Vakoč claiming the race in three hours, eight minutes and 15 seconds by beating defending champion and 114 Gravel Race winner Matthew Holmes (OGT Factor Racing) with a throw to the line.
-Paris to Ancaster winner Benjamin Perry came third as Ben Thomas (Ribble Outliers) just missed the podium as he tailed over the line at the back of the four-way sprint.
+In the elite men's race, it was four riders racing toward the finish line in Garries Park together, with Vakoč claiming the race in three hours, eight minutes and 15 seconds by beating defending champion and 114 Gravel Race winner Matthew Holmes (OGT Factor Racing) with a throw to the line.
+Paris to Ancaster winner Benjamin Perry came third as Ben Thomas (Ribble Outliers) just missed the podium as he trailed over the line at the back of the four-way sprint.

 Vakoč had actually gone out with Thomas earlier in the race, but suffered a puncture about two hours in, with the time taken to repair it leaving him with a chase to work his way back to the front of the race.
-He managed to close the gap of about a minute to Thomas but it took a toll.
+He managed to close the gap of about a minute to Thomas, but it took a toll.

-“After that I tried to go solo but I was a bit spent so I didn’t manage and then the cooperation wasn’t working well," Vakoč said in an interview with the race commentator on the YouTube live coverage.
+“After that, I tried to go solo, but I was a bit spent so I didn’t manage and then the cooperation wasn’t working well," Vakoč said in an interview with the race commentator on the YouTube live coverage.

 The lead duo were then joined by Holmes and Perry as the race was heading into the final stages.